elcapo/eswiktionary_parser/README.md

 If you are not a developer, you may find the files that this package generates more interesting that the package itself.

-Check the [project releases](https://github.com/elcapo/eswiktionary_parser/releases) to find those files.
+Check the [project releases](https://github.com/elcapo/eswiktionary_parser/releases) or, alternatively, check this [HuggingFace dataset](https://huggingface.co/datasets/carloscapote/es.wiktionary.org).

 ## Installation